Algebra and Hilbert space structures induced by quantum probes: Main results

-That our direct access is restricted to $\mathcal{H}_S$ necessarily induces a nontrivial structure to the dynamical Lie algebra.
-Let us summarise the rough and intuitive messages of the main theorems before presenting them in a rigorous manner. \begin{enumerate} \item[Theorem 1: ] Any element in the dynamical Lie algebra $L$ is a sum of two elements, one of which is controllable from operations on $S$ and the other is uncontrollable.
+That our direct access is restricted to $\mathcal{H}_S$ necessarily imposes a nontrivial structure on the dynamical Lie algebra.
+Let us summarize the rough ideas behind the main theorems before presenting them in a rigorous manner.
+Throughout this paper, the structure of the Hilbert space $\mathcal{H}_E$ is the structure in the context of quantum control; namely it is what we shall ``see and control'' through $S$. \begin{enumerate} \item[Theorem 1: ] Any element in the dynamical Lie algebra $L$ is a sum of two elements, one of which is controllable from operations on $S$ and the other is uncontrollable \footnote{Even in the case where $L$ is equal to su(dim$\mathcal{H}_E\cdot\mathrm{dim}\mathcal{H}_S)$, the disconnected algebra $L_d$ can formally be identified as a one-dimensional Lie algebra $\{i\cdot Id\}$.
+The connected algebra $L_c$ is then equal to $L$.}.
 These two are the elements of subalgebras $L_c$ and $L_d$, respectively. \item[Theorem 2: ] When dim$\mathcal{H}_S\ge 3$, the Hilbert space $\mathcal{H}_E$ can have a direct sum structure with subspaces, each of which may be a direct product of two spaces, $\mathcal{H}_R$ and $\mathcal{H}_B$.
-The dynamics on $\mathcal{H}_R$ is driven by $L_c$, and that on $\mathcal{H}_B$ is by $L_d$.
+The dynamics on $\mathcal{H}_R$ are driven by $L_c$, while those on $\mathcal{H}_B$ are driven by $L_d$.
 Thus, $\mathcal{H}_B$ cannot be controlled through operations on $\mathcal{H}_S$.
-In other words, the limitedness of direct access to $S$ induces a natural basis structure to $E$. \item[Theorem 3: ] When dim$\mathcal{H}_S\ge 2$, $\mathcal{H}_E$ has a direct sum structure, similarly to the case of dim$\mathcal{H}_S\ge 3$, while there may be a restriction on $L_c$. \item[Theorem 4: ] The algebraic structures shown in Theorems 2 and 3 are sufficient conditions for $L$ to be a Lie algebra that contains su(dim$\mathcal{H}_S$). \item[Theorem 5: ] This theorem shows how the space structure changes when an additional dimension(s) is appended to a two-dimensional $\mathcal{H}_S$. \end{enumerate}
+In other words, the limitedness of direct access to $S$ induces a natural basis structure in $E$. \item[Theorem 3: ] When dim$\mathcal{H}_S= 2$, $\mathcal{H}_E$ has a direct sum structure, similarly to the case of dim$\mathcal{H}_S\ge 3$; however, there may be a restriction on $L_c$. \item[Theorem 4: ] The algebraic structures shown in Theorems 2 and 3 are sufficient conditions for $L$ to be a Lie algebra that contains su(dim$\mathcal{H}_S$). \item[Theorem 5: ] This theorem shows how the space structure changes when an additional dimension(s) is appended to a two-dimensional $\mathcal{H}_S$. \end{enumerate}

-We can generalize the setting to that in which the drift hamiltonian $i h_0$ may be classically switched between different ones.
-The dynamical Lie algebra $L$ is then generated by multiple drift hamiltonians $\{i h_0^{(p)}\}_p$, rather than a single $i h_0$, together with the controllable hamiltonians $\{Id_E\}\otimes {\rm su}({\rm dim}\mathcal H_S)$.
-Although we shall give proofs of the theorems only for the single $i h_0$ case, small modifications will be sufficient to show that they are still valid even if switching between $i h_0^{(p)}$ is allowed.
+The theorems are not restricted to the setting with a single drift Hamiltonian $i h_0$.
+This is because we do not impose any specific constraints on the combination of physical Hamiltonians to obtain the dynamical Lie algebra, that is, there could be multiple drift Hamiltonians $\{i h_0^{(p)}\}_p$, instead of one.
+What we classify is the structure of the dynamical Lie algebra $L$, which contains $Id\otimes \mathrm{su(dim}\mathcal{H}_S)$, so the theorems are valid for such cases as well.